 How Do I Know If My Dog Is a Healthy Weight?

-According to the Association for Pet Obesity Prevention, an estimated 45 percent of all dogs in the U.S. are overweight or obese.
-Luckily, there are food choices, based on sound science, that can help treat overweight or underweight dogs.
+According to the Association for Pet Obesity Prevention, an estimated 45 percent of all U.S. dogs are overweight or obese.
+Luckily, food choices based on sound science can help treat overweight or underweight dogs.
 So, is my dog a healthy weight?

 For many dog owners, determining what’s over or under a healthy weight isn’t so obvious.
 The most reliable way to find out is to ask your veterinarian, says Dr. Katy Nelson, a Virginia-based vet who has consulted on dog food nutrition matters.
 Your vet will use one of two scoring systems, with a sliding scale that runs from emaciated to morbidly obese.